-Once all parts were cut to size, I used my crosscut sled miter jig to make 45 degree miters.
+Once I had cut all parts to size, I used my table saw crosscut sled miter jig to make 45-degree miters for the corners.

-The back of both the front and rear parts of the batty charging station is recessed into the side walls of the cabinet.
+The back, of both the front and rear parts of the battery charging station, has been recessed into the sidewalls of the cabinet.